by Dr. Lawrence Wilson

 Interestingly, in industry, cadmium is used for plating or covering up softer metals in order to protect them.
-Plating is a very interesting concept in nutritional balancing.
+Plating is a very interesting concept in development science.
 For more details, read Plating.

 CADMIUM BATTERIES ARE USED IN ALL HUMAN CELLS

 Cadmium, in combination with nickel, forms a good rechargeable battery.
 Nickel-cadmium batteries are used in devices such as hearing aids and medical equipment.
 Their use in industry is declining, however, due to the environmental hazard of these two toxic metals.

 Every one of our body cells also use tiny nickel-cadmium batteries to assist protein synthesis and other cellular activities.
 One is born with these batteries fully charged, and as the batteries wear out, more and more health problems occur.

 Only if a person develops, as the word is used on this website, are the nickel-cadmium batteries in the cells replaced with less toxic and more durable batteries that help extend life and improve health.
 For details, read Batteries and Introduction To Development.

 Cadmium is not easy to eliminate from the body.
 The reason is that it acts as a powerful crutch or support for the sodium level and the sodium/potassium ratio.